Germany/Ludwig x Reader: Summer Camp, for the lack of a better title.

 "Your daughter is a beautiful girl, and I would never dream of hurting her.
 We only kissed, and I can promise you that's how far we went."
 Your dad relaxes, and says:

-"Good, because if you would've heard some of the rumors going around about the two of you…" You and Ludwig exchange a "what the…" look.
+"Good, because if you would've heard some of the rumors going around about the two of you

 "Bye Ludwig!
 Here's my Skype.
 Message me, and tell me when you'll call!"
 You say, and hand him a slip of paper.
 He, in turn hands you a slip with his email on it, and says that he'll message you when he gets back to Germany.
 You then get in your car and drive away from the best camping experience that you've ever had.